mdarm/hyperspectral-image-clustering/README.md

 1. **Principal Component Analysis (PCA)**: Initially, a PCA was executed on the hyperspectral image to reduce dimensionality and capture the most significant features; the explainable variance threshold was set to 95%.

 2. **Clustering**: The objective is to discern homogeneous regions in the Salinas HSI by concentrating solely on pixels that have accessible class label data.
 The approach involves:
    - Executing the aforementioned algorithms under different parameters to identify the homogeneous regions, and highlighting any complications discovered.
    - Qualitatively authenticating the results derived from each algorithm, based on the pixel label information and any insights gained from the image (including insights from the PCA).

 3. **Optimal Number of Clusters**:
    - The Calinski-Harabasz criterion was employed to determine the ideal number of clusters.
-   - The 'elbow' method was also utilized as a supplementary approach to verify the optimal cluster count.
+   - The 'elbow' method was also utilised as a supplementary approach to verify the optimal cluster count.

 4. **Validation**: Quantitatively corroborating the results using the labeling data.